Paw Paw, West Virginia

 Paw Paw is located along the section of the Potomac River known as the Paw Paw Bends.
 The Paw Paw Valley is surrounded by the ridges of Sideling Hill, Green Ridge, Purslane Mountain and Town Hill.

-The town is the namesake of the Paw Paw Tunnel which was part of the Chesapeake and Ohio Canal.
-Construction of the tunnel began in 1836 and was completed in 1850, 12 years behind schedule.
+While the town's name is usually associated with the nearby Paw Paw Tunnel, which was part of the Chesapeake and Ohio Canal, it is more likely the town was named for the Paw Paw Tunnel constructed by the B&O railroad in the 1830s through the Paw Paw Ridge east of the town.
+The construction of the Paw Paw tunnel across the river in Maryland began in 1836 and was completed in 1850, 12 years behind schedule.
 Today, the tunnel and nearby canal are part of the Chesapeake and Ohio Canal National Historical Park.